kimihua1995/CW_MRCT/README.md

 ```
 This code provides functions for simulation studies including: 1) MRCT data generation, 2) Simulation comparing 3 methods, 3) True RMST, and 4) result output

-1) function "gen.dat.2x3r()", generating MRCT data
+1) function "gen.dat1()", generating MRCT data under log-linear sampling setting
 Arguments:
 n: sample sizes in each region, vector of length nR
-r: parameters used in the sampling score model, nR-by-3 matrix
+r: parameters used in the sampling score model (Equation 5.1), nR-by-3 matrix
-a: parameters used in the time-to-event outcome model, vector of length 12
+a: parameters used in the hazard function (Equation 5.2), vector of length 12
 lambda: scale parameters for baseline hazard for two treatment groups, vector of length 2
 gamma: shape parameters for baseline hazard for two treatment groups, vector of length 2